omus/HDF5.jl/doc/jld.md

 ### Major structural elements

-- Files created using `jldopen` have a 512-byte header, which begins with a sequence of characters similar to "Julia data file (HDF5), version 0.0.0".
-However, note that we also support opening a pre-existing "plain" HDF5 file with `jldopen(filename, "r+")`; new items will be written using *.jld formatting conventions.
+- Files created using `open` have a 512-byte header, which begins with a sequence of characters similar to "Julia data file (HDF5), version 0.0.0".
+However, note that we also support opening a pre-existing "plain" HDF5 file with `open(JldFile, filename, "r+")`; new items will be written using *.jld formatting conventions.
 Such files will lack the 512-byte header.
 - Each Julia object is stored as a dataset; groups are intentionally saved for "user structure."
 Complex objects are therefore stored by making use of HDF5's reference features.
 To support referencing, there are two reserved group names, `/_refs` and `/_types` (see below).
 - Each dataset has at least a `julia_type` attribute, consisting of a string used to encode its type.
 Other reserved attribute names: `julia_format`, `CompositeKind`, `Module`, `TypeParameters`.
 (The last three are specific to writing `CompositeKind`s.)